-Plan Description - The District entered into a Joinder Agreement with the Arizona State Public Safety Personnel Retirement System (PSPRS), an agent multiple-employer defined benefit pension plan, to overall full-time personnel engage in fire suppression activities and/or fire support.
+Plan Description - The District entered into a Joinder Agreement with the Arizona State Public Safety Personnel Retirement System (PSPRS), an agent multiple-employer defined benefit pension plan, and an agent multiple-employer defined benefit health insurance premium plan to all full-time personnel engage in fire suppression or hazardous duty activities and/or fire support.
 A nine-member board known as the Board of Trustees and the participating local boards govern the PSPRS according to the provisions of A.R.S.
 Title 38, Chapter 5, Article 4.

 District public safety employees who became PSPRS members before July 1, 2017 participate in the agent plans, and those who became members on or after July 1, 2017, participate in the cost-sharing plans (PSPRS Tier 3 Risk Pool).
+A defined contribution plan is only available to those members who became a member on or after January 1, 2012.

 The PSPRS issues a publicly available financial report that includes their financial statements and required supplementary information of PSPRS.
-The reports are available on the PSPRS Web site at www.psprs.com.
+The reports are available on the PSPRS Web site at www.psprs.com or may be obtained by writing to Public Safety Personnel, 3010 E. Camelback Road.
+Suite 200, Phoenix, Arizona 85016 or calling (602) 255-5575

 Benefits Provided - The PSPRS provides retirement, health insurance premium supplement, disability, and survivor benefits.
 State statute establishes benefit terms.
+Retirement commences the first day of the month following termination of employment.
 Retirement, disability, and survivor benefits are calculated on the basis of age, average monthly compensation, and service credit as follows: